vortex2jm/vortex2jm/README.md

 ##

 <p align="justify">
-Hello, how are you?
-I’m sharing some personal and academic projects here.
-I have experience in basic electronics, embedded systems, networks, and software development.
-I work with various programming languages, from low-level ones like Assembly to higher-level languages such as Rust and Python.
+Hi, how's it going?
+I share some personal and academic projects here.
+I have experience in basic electronics, embedded systems, computer networks, software development and machine learning.
+I work with various programming languages, from low-level ones like Assembly to higher-level such as Rust and Python.
 I also program microcontrollers.
 Currently, I work for RNP - Rede Nacional de Pesquisa, focusing on network infrastructure, Linux servers, DevOps and software development.
 Academically, I'm developing projects in embedded systems, and machine learning.
 </p>